 For information about electrical safety checks for householders with foil insulation go to ‘Home Insulation Program’ webpage from the Australian Government.

 Insulation needs to be installed with careful attention to detail, as inappropriate or incorrect application will crucially decrease performance.
 For instance, failure to butt all ends and edges of batts to give a snug fit could mean that about 5% of the ceiling area is not being covered.
 This could result in losing up to 50% of the potential insulation benefits.

 - Do not compress bulk insulation

-- Protect insulation from contact with moisture, provide vapour and moisture barriers to prevent condensation
+- Protect insulation from contact with moisture, provide vapor and moisture barriers to prevent condensation

 - Provide a sealed air space of 25mm adjacent to reflective insulation